Do I still have time to file a FINRA Claim?

-The following is a primer on FINRA’s Eligibility Rule (FINRA Rule 12206) and why the time to file a claim for purposes of FINRA eligibility does not inherently run from the date of purchase – as brokerage firms almost always try to argue.
+The time to file a claim for purposes of FINRA eligibility does not always run from the date of purchase, although brokerage firms may argue it is so.

 No claim shall be eligible for submission to arbitration under the Code where six years have elapsed from the occurrence or event giving rise to the claim.
 The panel will resolve any questions regarding the eligibility of a claim under this rule.”
 (Emphasis added)

-The first thing of note here is that nowhere in Rule 12206 does it say that the occurrence of event giving rise to the claim is the date of purchase.
+FINRA Rule 12206 does not say that the occurrence of event giving rise to the claim is the date of purchase.
 This is significant because the FINRA Code of Arbitration Procedure was updated in 2007, with FINRA revising the language of the FINRA arbitration code to make it simpler and easier for people to understand.
-FINRA also addressed any rule clarifications it deemed necessary at that time.
+FINRA also addressed any rule clarifications at that time.

-Notwithstanding the fact that broker-dealers have been attempting to make this same argument for years—that the purchase date is the triggering date for the six year bar on FINRA claims – tellingly FINRA elected not to revise this particular rule, instead keeping the original language.
-It seems evident that had FINRA intended for the “occurrence or event giving rise to the claim” to inherently be the date of purchase, then this is exactly what the new language would have said.
+Broker-dealers have been attempting to make this same argument for years—that the purchase date is the triggering date for the six-year bar on FINRA claims, however FINRA elected not to revise this rule, instead keeping the original language.

 Ultimately the appropriate standard for determining the “occurrence or event giving rise to a claim” is completely up to the arbitration panel.
 In Howsam v.
-Dean Witter Reynolds, Inc., 537 U.S. 79, 83 (2002), the United States Supreme Court determined that the predecessor NASD six year rule was a procedural matter that is presumptively for this Panel to decide and is not a substantive limitation.
-In other words, when the “occurrence or event giving rise to the claim” occurred is a factual matter to be determined on a case-by-case basis by the FINRA arbitration panel.
+Dean Witter Reynolds, Inc., 537 U.S. 79, 83 (2002), the United States Supreme Court determined that when the “occurrence or event giving rise to the claim” occurred is a factual matter to be determined on a case-by-case basis by the FINRA arbitration panel.

 The very fact that the courts have determined that the tolling of Rule 12206 must be determined by the panel on a case-by-case basis establishes that the “occurrence or event” is not inherently the date of initial purchase of the investment as brokerage firms always assert.